 If you are unable to use water, take from your Protect life first aid kit one of the povidone-iodine prep pads and gently rub the iodine into and around the cut or scrape.
-There is a lot of controversy in the medical community as whether not to use these pads directly on the skin wounds, but the World Health Organisation confirms that it is a good idea especially when you lank other means of cleaning the wound.
+There is a lot of controversy in the medical community as to whether or not to use these pads directly on the skin wounds, but the World Health Organisation confirms that it is a good idea especially when you lank other means of cleaning the wound.

-After cleaning the wound, remove any dirt or debris from the wound using the metal sterilised tweezers.
+After cleaning the wound, remove any dirt or debris from the wound using the metal sterilized tweezers.
 Use another povidone-iodine prep pad to clean the tweezers.
 All our survival first aid kits are stocked with tweezers so you are ready to use it whenever and wherever you need it.

 You should see a doctor if you can't remove all debris or if the wound was caused by something very dirty or rusty.
-In the latter case a tetanus shot might be a good idea in case you haven’t got one in the past 5 years.
+In the latter case, a tetanus shot might be a good idea in case you haven’t got one in the past 5 years.

 Cover the Cut or Scrape.
-If the injury it is a minor scrape or scratch in an area protected from dirt which cannot be rubbed by your clothes you can decide to leave it uncovered.
+If the injury is a minor scrape or scratch in an area protected from dirt that cannot be rubbed by your clothes you can decide to leave it uncovered.
 Our specialists recommend that for the majority of wounds it is a better idea to protect them to avoid the risk of infection or reopening the wound.

 When you are in doubt, take your emergency first aid kit and use one of the adhesive bandages to keep out the bacteria.
-All our first aid kits are equipped with band aids in various sizes, from small to large, for knuckles and fingertips.
-By using the adhesive bandages, you will protect your wound from dirt, bacteria and friction caused by clothes and you will help the healing process.
+All our first aid kits are equipped with band-aids in various sizes, from small to large, for knuckles and fingertips.
+By using the adhesive bandages, you will protect your wound from dirt, bacteria, and friction caused by clothes and you will help the healing process.